joinbox/ui-components/Media/README.md

 Audio component that consists of diffferent loosely coupled components that can (but must not) be used together.

+## Important

+Load `<audio-component>` before all others, as the others will need a valid audio-component to set their models.

 ## Example

 All components are independent from one another.
 It, however, makes sense, to use at least